cksystemsteaching/selfie/README.md

 As mentioned before, the command invokes selfie to load its own RISC-U machine code into a `mipster` instance, again say, *HW* and then have *HW* execute that code without any further console arguments.
 In that case, selfie just prints its synopsis and quits.
 It takes around 55k instructions to do so.

-The scenario created by this command is to emulate running selfie without any operating system *bare-metal* directly on RISC-V hardware, as represented by the `mipster` instance *HW*.
+The scenario created by this command is to emulate running selfie without any operating system *bare-metal* directly on 64-bit RISC-V hardware, as represented by the `mipster` instance *HW*.
+However, a more realistic scenario is to run selfie on an operating system that *isolates* code execution from the underlying hardware, enabling a user experience that we are all used to, such as running more than one program at the same time.
+Before we get closer to that, try the following command:

 ```bash
 make emu-emu
 ```

+Again, as mentioned before, the command ...

 140m 2.5k